What is 5G and how will it affect your business?

 For example, in manufacturing, companies will be able to develop digital twins and analyse exactly how they can increase productivity, improve manufacturing and develop new products and processes.
 In the transportation industry, self-driving cars, smart drones and hyper-efficient traffic lights and systems will reduce emissions and decrease commute times.
 Finally, healthcare is set to benefit from better digital diagnostic services, robotic-assisted surgeries, and improved patient monitoring and health tracking technology.

 To conclude, 5G deployment will be a slow process and some of the benefits may not be noticeable for a few years.
 However, 5G will benefit every industry and every business, and potentially usher in a new technological revolution.
-The first step to being prepared for the changes ahead is to learn more about 5G and how you can harness its power to improve and increase your business.
+The first step to being prepared for the changes ahead is to learn more about it and how you can harness its power to improve and increase your business.